nginxinc/nginx-amplify-doc/content/install-manage-nginx-agent/updating-agent.md

 ---
 title: Updating the Agent
-description: Learn how to update the NGINX Amplify Agent.
+description: Learn how to update the NGINX Agent.
 weight: 200
 toc: true
 tags: ["docs"]